LeonardoTerra/EDA_DS_salaries/README.md

-# EDA Consumer Behavior Analaysis
+# EDA Technology & DS Jobs
 This dataset contains data collected across a period of 4 years to give us more information as types of work, annual salaries, nacionality and else regarding careers in data analysis.

 ### Data Description